Astros rookie Lee has 3 hits, 3 RBIs in 6-1 win over A's - NewsBreak

 Astros rookie Lee has 3 hits, 3 RBIs in 6-1 win over A's

-OAKLAND, Calif.
-(AP) — Korey Lee got his first three hits in the major leagues and drove in three runs, leading Jake Odorizzi and the Houston Astros past the Oakland Athletics 6-1 on Sunday.
+OAKLAND, California -- Korey Lee got his first three hits in the major leagues and drove in three runs, leading Jake Odorizzi and the Houston Astros past the Oakland Athletics 6-1 on Sunday.

 All-Star outfielder Kyle Tucker hit his 17th home run, helping the first-place Astros to their 11th victory in 13 games.